 DoD/VA Student Rotation Program – work alongside a practicing doctor of chiropractic in a Veterans Health Administration or military hospital setting.

-Clinical Teaching Assistant – Senior-level students thinking about a career in academia or research have an opportunity to work up to 10 hours per week on the Davenport campus.
+Clinical Teaching Assistant – Senior-level students thinking about a career in academia or research have an opportunity to work up to 10 hours per week on the Main campus.